Modeling the spatial growth of cities: Urban expansion

-The clusters surrounding the giant component exhibit a broad size distribution, which is often well-described by a power law $P(s)\sim s^{-\tau}$ with an exponent typically close to $\tau\approx 2$~\cite{rozenfeld2016areapopulationcitiesnew} though this exponent can vary over time~\cite{Makse2}.
+with an exponent typically close to $\tau\approx 2$~\cite{rozenfeld2016areapopulationcitiesnew} though this exponent can vary over time~\cite{Makse2}.
 In Figure~\ref{fig:tokyo-clustersizedistrib}, we present the distribution of cluster sizes for Tokyo in 1985.
 The data exhibit a power-law decay with exponent $\tau\approx 1.82$.

 As urban areas grow, new clusters emerge, increase in size, and may eventually merge with neighboring clusters.
-These dynamical processes alter the structure of the urban fabric and can lead to temporal variations in the exponent, or even deviations from the power-law behavior.
+These dynamical processes alter the structure of the urban fabric and can lead to temporal variations in the exponent, or even to deviations from power-law behavior.
+Only a few models (such as \cite{schweitzer1998estimation,carra2017coalescing}) discuss the formation of these clusters and the resulting size distribution (or equivalently the rank--size plot), and further studies are clearly needed to better understand the origin and value of this exponent $\tau$.